callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 - [One Bite Website](https://onebite.app/reviews/dave)

 #### Appendix B: Community Score Note
 In this analysis, I used the Community Score as a benchmark.
-You might be asking, "well, what if the Community Score had also become more generous over time"?
-You'd be right to ask that question.
-This analysis assumes Community Scores remained intrinsically consistent and had not become more generous over time.
+You might ask, "what if the Community Score had also become more generous over time?" and you'd be right to ask that question.
+This analysis assumed Community Scores remained consistent and did not experience any inflation over time.
 Here are two reasons that I believe justify this assumption:

 1. Composite Nature: The Community Score is an average of multiple individual scores.
 This helps reduce the influence or bias of any specific individual.
 2. Temporal Spread: The individual scores that make up the Community Score are spread out over time.
-This helps control for changes in the restaurant's quality.
+This helps control for temporal changes in the restaurant's quality.

 #### Appendix C: Stats stuff for nerds
-I made a few decisions in this analysis that I'd like to explain for those of you interested in my approach.
+I made a few decisions in this analysis I'd like to explain for those interested in my approach.

-1. Error Bars: In Plot 1, I opted to use standard deviation to create my error bars instead of standard error because I wanted to emphasize the variability in pizza scores.
+1. Error Bars: In Plot 1, I opted to use standard deviation to create my error bars instead of standard error.
+I wanted to emphasize the variability in pizza scores and standard deviation displays this more than standard error.
-2. Mean instead of Median: Median can sometimes be a better descriptive statistic than mean because it is less affected by outliers.
-However, just like the error bars, I wanted to demonstrate that the score data was highly variable and the Mean plot made that more obvious.
-Additionally, people are more likely to intuitively understand what the mean is and I wanted to ensure someone without a statistics background could understand the findings.
+2. Mean instead of Median: Median is often a better descriptive statistic than mean because it is less affected by outliers.
+However, like the error bars, I wanted to demonstrate score data was highly variable and the mean plot made that obvious.
+Second, people see mean more than median and have a better intuition of what it means.
 3. Yearly Mean v.
 Monthly: Plot 1 measured the annual mean.
 I decided to use Year as the aggregate to keep the plot clean.
-A quick note - during my preliminary analysis I observed some interesting seasonality affects on the monthly mean, so maybe one day I'll do a followup analysis.
+However, in my preliminary analysis, I observed seasonality affected the monthly mean, so I might do a followup on this.
 4. Sampling: My analysis measured 1,410 reviews.
 This was less than the 1,737 reviews Dave had completed by the time I pulled the data (7/22/2024).
 The difference is mostly from the removal of 2013-2015 and 2024 reviews, but my web-scraper did miss approximately 10% of reviews.
 This was due to how the scraper navigated the website.
 The scraper would search through each 'fan favorites' page, where it would search for pizzeria's that had both a Portnoy and a Community Score.
 Since I couldn't rank pizzerias by whether they had both scores, the scraper had to iterate through the thousands of pages.
 This took forever and had diminishing returns as the later pages had fewer pizzerias that fit my criteria.
 So, I stopped the scraping once I hit 90% of all reviews.